fiveeses/devconsole/README.md

 ### Multiple Instances in One Page
 It is possible, though not an explicitly endorsed or intended use case for multiple devconsole instances to be created on a single page.
 Presently, initializing multiple devconsole instances on the same element, or multiple levels within a single tree within the DOM will cause overlapping, and likely unpleasant effects.
 At some point, I may safeguard against any of these facets.
 Either way, I wouldn't recommend trying this.

+## Documentation

+Documentation for this project is generated with esDoc. (https://esdoc.org/)
+It has been integrated into npm commands.
+You may either simply build the documentation, or build and view it.

+### Build documentation
+> $ npm run builddoc

+### Build and view documentation

+This will be automated, but isn't yet.
+For now, follow the build documentation, then in the "doc/" folder, sibling to source, run the index.html.

 ## Issues
 `Oh no!
 What have you done?
 This won't go away...`  Yes, that's right - this isn't a functional item, yet.
 At a later point, this will be a modal flyout; however, it is just an always-up overlay at present.

 ## Maintenance / Contact
 This item will be curated by FiveEses on github (https://github.com/fiveeses).